LuisFerTR/Weight-Lifting-Exercise-Quality/index.md

 ## Summary
-The goal of this project is create model to predict the quality of how an exercise is performed using data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
+The goal of this project is create a model to predict the quality of how an exercise is performed using data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website here: [http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har](http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har) (see the section on the Weight Lifting Exercise Dataset).

 ## The data